embedded-office/canopen-stack/docs/_examples/quickstart.md

    :
 ```

-When you write your device driver, you will setup a hardware timer interrupt with your low-level layer, I call it Board Support Package (BSP), and configure a cyclic interrupt source with a frequency of `APP_TICKS_PER_SEC`.
-Somewhere in your BSP, the timer interrupt service handler should look like:
+When you write your device driver, you will need to set up a hardware timer
+interrupt within your low-level layer - the Board Support Package (BSP) - and
+configure a periodic interrupt source with a frequency of `APP_TICKS_PER_SEC`.
+The timer interrupt service handler should look something like this:

 ```c
 #include "co_core.h"